mraml/NYX99/README.md

 - [Configuration Guide](./Docs/configuration.md)
 - [Development Guide](./Docs/development.md)

+## Roadmap

+Planned improvements

+- More sophisticated map.
+- Interactive items and inventories at locations.
+- Enhance actions/activities for agents according to location and inventory.
+- Increase agent intelligence and balance scoring/needs.

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 For major changes: